hossfard/aws-swebsite-cfn/README.md

 ```

 This assumes that you already own a domain.
 AWS Route53 DNS can be
-skipped altogether if using a subdomain.
+skipped altogether if using a subdomain or your DNS provider supports
+`ALIAS` records.

 # Requirements